Indigestion, Nausea & Vomiting

-Indigestion, nausea and vomiting can be normal, but they can also be signs of an underlying cause, like internal inflammation in the GI system.
-Certain medications can cause nausea and vomiting as well, and they can also be a sign of another, non-GI illness.
+Indigestion, nausea, and vomiting can be normal, but they can also be signs of an underlying cause, like internal inflammation in the GI system.
+Certain medications can cause nausea and vomiting and they can also be a sign of another, non-GI illness.

 Indigestion is a common condition where a person has an uncomfortable, full feeling after a meal.
 Many people also feel pain or burning with the feeling of fullness.
 Indigestion is often a symptom of an underlying GI condition including acid reflux, irritable bowel syndrome, gastroparesis, ulcers, or gallbladder disease.